somewhatlurker/pydiva/readme.md

 ## pyfmh3
-Reads and writes fontmaps for FT and X series games.
+Reads and writes fontmaps for F2nd (BE only), FT and X series games.
 See `docs/pyfmh3.md` for usage.